Fx-Colliot/handiplace-front-back-cp4/README.md

   use axios, leaflet, and styled-components

 backend
-  use cors, dotenv, express, mysql2
+  use node, express, mysql2, cors